Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Methods

 \xhdr{Classification Step Details (Step 3)} The classification step classifies posts and comments based on their sentiment \emph{with regards to the community moderators.} A comment with an overall-negative sentiment may have a positive sentiment with regards to the moderators, and vice versa (\fig\ref{fig:sentiment_example}).
-To label posts and comments for the classification task, two annotators worked together to iteratively refine a codebook (Supplementary Materials \ref{app:codebook}), then independently labeled 200 randomly sampled posts/comments.
+To label posts and comments for the classification task, two annotators worked together to iteratively refine a codebook (Appendix \ref{app:codebook}), then independently labeled 200 randomly sampled posts/comments.
 The annotators had `almost perfect' inter-annotator reliability (0.85 Fleiss' kappa) \cite{landis_koch_1977_measurement}.
 To produce a `gold standard' test set, the same two annotators independently labeled a random sample of 500 posts/comments, then discussed their disagreements until consensus was reached.
 A single annotator then labeled an additional 734 posts/comments for use as a training set, of which 484 were randomly sampled, and 250 were sampled based on their proximity to the decision boundary of a simpler RoBERTa model trained for the classification task.

 As the purpose of this method is to identify perceived moderation quality, we must use care to identify the moderators that posts/comments are discussing.
 On reddit, community members occasionally discuss moderators of \emph{other} communities, \eg a member of /r/gaming praising the moderators of a specific Discord server, or a member of /r/nfl complaining about the moderators of /r/seahawks.
-To ensure correct attribution, we decided to limit our analyses to community members talking about their \emph{own communities'} moderators.
+To ensure correct attribution, we decided to limit our analyses to community members talking about their \emph{own communities'} moderators (\eg discussion of the /r/cats moderators taking place on /r/cats).
 For this, we specifically trained our model to identify posts and comments which discuss the moderators of other communities, along with content that erroneously passed the detection step.
-We trained on this `exclude' class in addition to those used for downstream analyses: positive, neutral, and negative.
+We trained on this `exclude' class in addition to those used for downstream analyses: positive, neutral, and negative. \footnote{Additionally, we attempted to classify specific complaints about moderation: excessive moderation, insufficient moderation, and biased moderation, but found classifier performance not to be amenable for high-confidence downstream analyses.}